AnonymousDSS/TORA-DSS-2026/README.md

 ### 🚨 Step 2: Data Repull (Moderation Decision Verification)
 To enhance ecological validity, a second round of data collection should be conducted after a suitable time interval to confirm the moderation status of previously collected posts.
 Three cases are considered during this verification process:

-- [deleted] in the title or body indicates author-initiated deletion.
+- [deleted] in the title and/or body indicates author-initiated deletion.

-- [removed] in the title or body indicates moderator- or platform-initiated removal. 🎯
+- [removed] in the title and/or body indicates moderator- or platform-initiated removal. 🎯

 - Unchanged title and body indicate that the post remained available on the platform and was therefore treated as legitimate.